bobbyc-brs/CareSpace/carespace-app/README.md

 ## License

-This project is open source and available under the [ISC License](LICENSE).
+This project is licensed under the MIT License.

 ## Support

-For support or questions, please open an issue on the GitHub repository.
+For support and questions, please open an issue in the repository.